 St. John's Parish Choir, led by Peggy Haas Howell and composed of men and women, rehearses on Thursday evenings at 7:00 p.m. as well as on Sunday mornings at 9:30 a.m.
-We sing a wide variety of interesting and challenging music, from Medieval chant to Renaissance polyphony to Shaker pieces to African-American Spirituals to music by many contemporary composers.
+The choir singa a wide variety of interesting and challenging music, from Medieval chant to Renaissance polyphony to Shaker pieces to African-American Spirituals to music by many contemporary composers.
 We also sing for special events.
-In July and early August of 2015, the Parish Choir sang three services at Wells Cathedral, England, followed by four services at St. Davids Cathedral, Wales.
-The group included thirty-six singers, Organist Patrick Hawkins from Columbia, South Carolina, and Director Peggy Haas Howell.
-The photo on the left was taken with several priests at St. Davids Cathedral, Wales.

 Our choirs for young people are part of the Royal School of Church Music program.
-Children begin by participating in a Training Choir,where they learn to sing as well as to develop skills necessary to participate in worship services.
-The Training Choir is open to children who are at least in second grade.
+Children begin by participating in a Training Choir, where they learn to sing as well as to develop skills necessary to participate in worship services.
+The Training Choir is open to children who are in second grade or older.
 It meets from 4:15 - 5:10 p.m. on Wednesday afternoons.
 In February, the children become full members of the Treble Choir and receive an RSCM medal.
 Treble Choir is composed of children and youth who began singing with the Training Choir.
-They learn healthy vocal production and being music reading, as well as learning both service music and choral repertoire.
+They learn healthy vocal production, service music, and choral repertoire.
 They rehearse on Wednesday afternoons from 4:30 - 5:30 p.m.
 Training and Treble Choirs sometimes sing with the adults of the Parish Choir.
-To enroll your child in our choirs for children or youth, or for further information, call Peggy Howell at 528-1138, ext.
+To enroll your child in St. John's choirs for children or youth, or for further information, call Peggy Howell at 528-1138, ext.
 20, or email firstname.lastname@example.org

 PEGGY HAAS HOWELL is the Organist and Choirmaster at St. John’s Episcopal Church.
 She graduated from Susquehanna University with a Bachelor of Arts in Church Music degree, and from Union Theological Seminary, New York City, with a Master of Sacred Music degree.
 She also attended the Academy of Music and Performing Arts in Hamburg, Germany.
 Her organ teachers have included Harald Vogel, Cherry Rhodes, Heinz Wunderlich, Charles Dodsley Walker, and James Boeringer.

 Peggy Haas Howell is well-known as an organ recitalist in the United States and Europe.
 She has won top prizes in many organ playing competitions, including first prize in the National Young Artists Organ Playing Competition of the American Guild of Organists (1974), and a shared top prize in St. Alban’s International Organ Interpretation Competition in England (1977).
-She has played recitals in Finland, England, Germany, Austria, Switzerland, Holland, and the United States.
+She has played recitals in Finland, England, Germany, Austria, Switzerland, Holland, Poland, Hungry and the United States.
 She has recorded for the BBC, for Sender Freies Berlin, for the Finnish Broadcasting Service, and for Raven Recordings.
 Before moving to Lynchburg, Virginia in 1996, Peggy Howell taught organ for ten years at Peabody Conservatory of Johns Hopkins University.
-This past spring, she played four organ recitals in Germany, Poland, and Hungary as well as presenting two master classes in Poland.

 St. John's Organ